 Rather than forking out for a new one that only might work, a Raspberry Pi can transform your old printer into a wireless printer so you can keep pace with the flashy, other-room-printing neighbors.

 Plane spotting can be considered a niche hobby, but there are plenty of people that enjoy it and so this wonderful project was created.

 With this clever little set up, the Raspberry Pi acts as a receiver that connects to your smartphone and details all the aircraft in the sky around you and their info including decoded ADS-B call signs, location, altitude and speed, allowing you to find the best spots to pitch up with your thermos.

 If digital tech putting most analogue tech out of business wasn’t enough, you can also kick it while it’s down using Oliver Mattos and Oskar Weigl’s Raspberry Pi concoction.

 This device transforms the Raspberry Pi into an FM transmitter capable of ranging from 7.5 – 107.9 mhz, although you’ll probably have to find a frequency that’s not already in use or risk interfering with licensed broadcasters.

 For generations of mice sneaking into homes for crumbs, getting busted almost certainly carried a death sentence, either at the hands of a sadistic cat slaking a bloodlust or under the bars of a brutal spring-powered trap.
-Even with the advent of humane traps, mice would be left in solitary to think about what they’ve done, not knowing whether you’ll remember to check it ever again.

 This Raspberry Pi invention from Alain Mauer offers a harmless alternative for the mice.
 Working like a regular humane trap, it takes a picture of the mouse once inside and sends you an email to notify you to come let it out, preferably far away.